 Several research studies have documented that some migraine patients who received upper cervical chiropractic care went from experiencing chronic migraines to getting rid of them completely.
 Other patients in the studies saw a significant reduction in the frequency of their attacks.

 How does upper cervical care help relieve migraines?
 A misalignment of the upper cervical spine may affect the brainstem.
-Also, it can impede the proper flow of both the blood and cerebrospinal fluid to and from the brain.
+Also, it can impede the proper flow of blood and cerebrospinal fluid to and from the brain.
 No matter how small the misalignment may be, when the top two vertebrae of the spine are not in correct alignment, they can cause problems that can potentially lead to chronic migraine attacks.
 Head or neck trauma, poor posture, trips and falls, and other things of this nature can cause the vertebrae to misalign.
 Correcting the misalignment enables the body’s central nervous system to function properly once again.

 If you are looking for a migraine chiropractor in Stow, OH, contact us at Besso Clinic of Chiropractic.
 You might be a few gentle adjustments away from finding relief from your migraines!